RDFLib/rdflib/docs/modules/nodes/quoted_graph.rst

 .. __: http://ninebynine.org/RDFNotes/UsingContextsWithRDF.html#xtocid-6303976

-Formulae are represented formally by the :class:`rdflib.Graph.QuotedGraph` class and are disjoint from regular RDF graphs in that their statements are quoted.
+Formulae are represented formally by the :class:`~rdflib.graph.QuotedGraph` class and are disjoint from regular RDF graphs in that their statements are quoted.

 Module Contents
 ---------------